 I came downstairs to the mess of my kids who had been up for hours, and at that very moment the phone rang.
 I stared at it.
 I knew…

 I watched as it rang and rang… I froze.

 I couldn’t do it.

 Cade started playing the clarinet and Cass blaring Miley’s latest while singing at the top of her lungs.
-The squeaking of the instrument interrupted by “STOP IT CADE!!!”
+The squeaking of the instrument interrupted by my daughter’s command to “STOP IT CADE!!!”
 And the “Wrecking Ball” madness ensued.
 Then the squeaking again and the singing louder and then “MOM!!!
 HELP ME!
 WHY DOES IT KEEP SQUEAKING LIKE THAT!!”
 As Cade started to cry… and Cass continued to fight to end the battle of the wits victoriously, I gently took Cade to the other room and showed him how to hold his tiny fingers over the holes, and place his mouth just right onto the mouthpiece.
 Blowing … squeaking… “MOM!!” as he starts to meltdown with frustration.

 I continue to assist the ever so stubborn inpatient demands of my son, while redirecting Cassidy to respect her brother and take turns with the air we all get equal rights to in this house.
 When Cade was done trying, he pursued Cassidy with a tenacity only little brothers can have… as they pecked at each other’s nerves over and over again fighting over what song to listen to next.

 I made my coffee and walked through the routine of making breakfast and serving… cleaning… checking emails… all the while bubbling inside with angst I couldn’t articulate just yet.
 I needed to feel calm before I even touched that phone.
 I needed something to come into me that told me I can do this.
 I can face this.
 I needed time to prepare for what I thought I had been preparing for all along… but you never really are prepared- no matter how much you try.